 Sign 1: The paint on your car has fully cured if rain beads upon its surface.

-Sign 2: You will also no longer smell any solvents when standing next to the vehicle.
+Sign 2: You will no longer smell solvents when standing beside the vehicle.

 Sign 3: There are no signs of paint being chipped.